andersonbrito/openData/brito_2019/README.md

 where the `.tree` files are maximum clade credibility beast trees; `vhPairs.txt` is a tab-delimited auxiliary file containing virus-host pairs (see example directory for more information about file format), and `5` is the size of the time zones (in Million years).

 As a result, `beast2jane.py` will output a nexus file in Jane format (`example_GraftTimed.nex`), and pruned versions of the original trees (in case any viral or host taxa are not included in `vhPairs.txt`).
+See "output" directory for more details.

 ## Author